-Next up is Meanwood Park, where you can slope off into Headingley for a bite to eat and a brew at the likes of White’s Deli and Love Rouge.
+Next up is Meanwood Park, where you can slope off into Headingley for a bite to eat and a brew at the likes of White’s Deli and Sebby’s.
 Head back to the park, then pass The Hollies, Seven Arches Aqueduct and the Slabbering Baby Well on your way along the route.
-Then, it’s off through Adel Woods, Adel Beck and Breary Marsh Nature Reserve, before coming into the picturesque Golden Acre Park, where you can treat yourself to a well earned cuppa in their cafe.
+Then, it’s off through Adel Woods, Adel Beck and Breary Marsh Nature Reserve, before coming into the picturesque Golden Acre Park, where you can treat yourself to a well-earned cuppa in their cafe.

 The Meanwood Valley Trail starts at Woodhouse Moor Car Park, Woodhouse Lane, Leeds, LS6 1BJ.

 We’re starting here at Granary Wharf, where breakfast can be picked up at Out of the Woods – sausage sarnies and breakfast smoothies will provide ample nutrition for a jam-packed day out that starts with a walk along the Leeds-Liverpool Canal towards Armley.
 Twenty minutes later you’ll arrive at the West Leeds Activity Centre, and this is where the fun really begins.